What is Nurse-Family

 - Set goals for your family's future and find ways to help you reach them

-Can my baby's father participate, too?
+Can my partner participate, too?

-NFP encourages fathers, family members and even friends to be involved in the visits and learn how they can best support you.
+NFP encourages partners, family members and even friends to be involved in the visits and learn how they can best support you.
 You and your nurse decide who gets involved.
 Because you are the one who carries the baby and you are the first person to take care of your baby, you are the one who is actually enrolled in the program and you are the main focus of your nurse's attention.

 How do I enroll?